 SBRI enables government departments to connect with technology organisations, finding innovative solutions to specific public sector challenges and needs.
 It aims to use the power of government procurement to accelerate technology development, supporting projects through the stages of feasibility and prototyping which are typically hard to fund.
-SBRI offers an excellent opportunity for businesses, especially early stage companies, to develop and demonstrate technology, supported by an intelligent lead customer.
+SBRI offers an excellent opportunity for businesses, especially early-stage companies, to develop and demonstrate technology, supported by an intelligent lead customer.

-SBRI Healthcare Phase 3 is a pilot competition focussing on implementation of mature innovations to facilitate adoption by the relevant health or social care providers.
+SBRI Healthcare Phase 3 focuses on the implementation of mature innovations to facilitate adoption by the relevant health or social care providers.